aminekaabachi/blueprints/src/articles/unity-catalog-architecture-patterns.md

 The straightforward approach is to align scopes directly with your existing organizational structure.
 Business lines, business units, or major projects—each with established ownership and accountability—serve as natural candidates for scope definition.

-{% include "components/excalidraw-ext.njk", url: "https://link.excalidraw.com/readonly/iNsCzHJHg99o114KG4ma", title: "Figure 1: Common Scope Candidates in Business Structures", height: "200px" %}
+{% excalidraw "https://link.excalidraw.com/readonly/iNsCzHJHg99o114KG4ma",  "Figure 1: Common Scope Candidates in Business Structures", "200px" %}

 This method leverages familiar boundaries within the enterprise, simplifying governance and ensuring clear responsibility across the defined scopes.